blinkmeoff/MAGAHelpers/README.md

 ## Author

-Brian Voong, letsbuildthatapp@gmail.com
+Igor Magurean, self.magurean@gmail.com

 ## License

-LBTAComponents is available under the MIT license.
+MAGAHelpers is available under the MIT license.
 See the LICENSE file for more info.